-We will participate in Dorset's co-ordination for in-year admission in 2025-26.
-This means that all parents apply to Dorset, regardless of where the child lives.
-Applications are made at Parent Portal: Home (dorsetcouncil.gov.uk) A hard copy of the common application form is available on request from the LA.
+We will participate in Devon's co-ordination for in-year admission in 2025-26.
+This means that all parents apply to Devon, regardless of where the child lives.
+Applications are made at www.devon.gov.uk/admissionsonline.
+A hard copy of the common application form, called the D-CAF, is available on request from the LA.

 The school's admission authority remains responsible for ranking all applications against its oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
-Offers will be made by Dorset on behalf of the school.
+Offers will be made by Devon on behalf of the school.

-Applications can be submitted at any time after the year group has started2 but won't be processed earlier than 8 school weeks before the place is required (or 16 school weeks for children of UK service personnel).
-They are considered in date order, with all those received at the school or by Dorset's School Admissions Team considered together.
+Applications can be submitted at any time after the year group has started3 but won't be processed earlier than 8 school weeks before the place is required (or 16 school weeks for children of UK service personnel).
+They are considered in date order, with all those received at the school or by Devon's School Admissions Team by 6pm considered together.